-- 1. Design observation and data collection activities to support creation of activity models and simulations for business and HRM situations. - 2.
-Analyse operational situations and devise approaches that may improve performance of the business organisation. - 3.
-Generate ideas for new business activity and evaluate the feasibility of those ideas.
+- 1. Design observation and data collection activities to support creation of activity models and simulations for business and management situations. - 2.
+Analyse operational situations and devise approaches that may improve performance of the business organisation. - Generate ideas for new business activity and evaluate the feasibility of those ideas. - 4.
+Develop detailed plans for business start-up with appropriate